studentX/lab2/cilium/README.md

    castleblack, north and nightking.
 1. Each service provide endpoints to enter or melt CastleBlack via /v1/enter, /v1/melt
-1. Using a Cilium network policy configure your network to allow a North to enter CastleBlack and a NightKing to melt it.
+1. Using a Cilium network policy configure your network to allow a North to enter CastleBlack and a NightKing to melt it (Edit k8s/policies.yml).
 1. Ensure a NightKing can not simply enter CastleBlack
 1. Ensure a North can't simply melt CastleBack